 Each year, Chicago hosts a series of programs held by authors, educators, and other folks with smarts to encourage hungry minds to feed their curiosity.
-This series is called the Chicago Humanities Festival and it’s returning October 27– November 11.
+This series is called the Chicago Humanities Festival and it’s returning October 26 – November 10.

 Chicago Humanities Festival is all about bringing great minds together who help shape the world for the better.
 The festival’s core values are what power the success behind it.
 Their dedication to Quality is reflected in the talent and knowledge demonstrated by their speakers.
 A focus on Thoughtfulness allows for stimulating discussions on relevant topics.
 An encouragement of Diversity creates an open and welcoming dialogue and a commitment to Accessibility breaks down barriers to make the program available to everyone in the community.

-The festival’s theme this season is ‘Graphic!’, which will be reflected in some way through each program.
+The festival’s theme this season is ‘Power,’ which will be reflected in some way through each program.
 Although the Chicago Humanities Festival holds events throughout the year, the upcoming fall edition is bringing some exciting new faces.
-Last year, Chicago attendees were treated to appearances by Gloria Steinem, Trevor Noah, and Melissa Harris-Perry.
-This year, there will be scheduled talks by Tom Hanks, Abbi Jacobson, Daniel Barenboim, and Alice Walker, among many others.
+Last year, Chicago attendees were treated to appearances by Tom Hanks, Abbi Jacobson, Daniel Barenboim, and Alice Walker.
+This year, there will be scheduled talks by Patti Smith, George R. R. Martin, Rachel Maddow, Julia Louis-Dreyfus, Henry Louis Gates, Jr., John Hodgman, among many others.

 Aside from holding these events, the Chicago Humanities Festival does ongoing work with the community, offering a variety of educational resources to students and teachers including a library and seminars.
 To find out how you can support the organization’s cause, visit their membership page.